reflagcom/javascript/packages/react-sdk/README.md

 ### `useRequestFeedback()`

-Returns a function that lets you open up a dialog to ask for feedback on a specific feature.
-This is useful for collecting targeted feedback about specific features.

 `useRequestFeedback()` returns a function that lets you open up a dialog to ask for feedback on a specific feature.
+This is useful for collecting targeted feedback about specific features as part of roll out.
 See [Automated Feedback Surveys](https://docs.reflag.com/product-handbook/live-satisfaction) for how to do this automatically, without code.

 When using the `useRequestFeedback` you must pass the flag key to `requestFeedback`.
 The example below shows how to use `position` to ensure the popover appears next to the "Give feedback!" button.